 WHERE TO STAY IN CUBA

 We chose to stay in casas particulares for all our accommodation in Cuba.
-Run by inventive locals, a casa particular is a villa, small guest houses or a room in a local families home.
-They usually provide you with a mini-bar, and offer to make you breakfast (CUC 5) and dinner (CUC 10 – 12).
+Run by inventive locals, a casa particular is a villa, small guest house or a room in a local family home.
+They usually provide you with a mini-bar and offer to make you breakfast and dinner for a small charge.

 TOURS TO BOOK FOR YOUR CUBA ITINERARY